tomhea/os_zero/README.md

 I decided to create the `asm_cheatsheet.md` notebook, for writing common encodings.
 I hope that it won't make more bugs, but instead save time and bugs.

+I implemented `strncmp`, write a test to it, and luckily it fails on `v6`.
+I'm not sure why yet, and I think it's the test's fault, but I'll understand it next.

 #### Globals / Syscalls added:
 - `strncmp(str1: a0, str2: a1, n: a2) -> a0` - `sys220` JUMPER - **NOT IMPLEMENTED, NOT TESTED**.
 - `DICT_initialize(buffer: a0) -> None` - `sys230` JUMPER - **NOT IMPLEMENTED, NOT TESTED**.